EliiseS/website/website/content/posts/dockerizing-devops.md

 ### Alternatives to caching

 An alternatives to caching is using a container registry to save your image, such as the [azure container registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-intro) or [docker hub](https://docs.docker.com/docker-hub/).
-Infact [AzBrowze](https://github.com/lawrencegripper/azbrowse) is using docker hub for it's caching.
+In fact [AzBrowze](https://github.com/lawrencegripper/azbrowse) is using docker hub for it's caching.

-### Build times
+### Caching build times

 With cashing we can see that our run times actually increased the first time the build in run: